tarantool/doc/doc/reference/reference_lua/compat/fiber_channel_close_mode.rst

 Fiber channel close mode
 ========================

-Before the change, there was an unexpected behavior when using channel:close() as it closed the channel entirely and discarded all unread events.
+Before the change, there was an unexpected behavior when using ``channel:close()`` because it closed the channel entirely and discarded all unread events.

 Old and new behavior
 --------------------

-compat lets you chose between channel force and graceful close, the latter being the new behavior.
+The ``compat`` module allows you chose between the channel force and graceful closing.
+The latter is a new behavior.
-You can select new/old behavior in compat, it will affect all channels existing and future.

 ..  code-block:: lua